 After cooling, cover the burn with cling film or a clean plastic bag to help prevent infection.

-Email us if you have any other questions about first aid for someone who has a burn, visit the NHS website.
+If you have any other questions about first aid for someone who has a burn, visit the NHS website.
 During life-threatening emergencies, call 999, or for non-emergency medical help, call 111.

 Test your knowledge with our First aid app quiz.